 Devlog 5: Difficulty & Game Flow

 Ben and I are proud to announce that after nearly 3 years of development, UNEARTHED has finally gone gold!
 Its been a long development process but we are ready to share the game with all you Game Boy fans out there.
 The game will now be sent to the publishers, ready for a physical release.
-An official release date is currently not not set but it won't be long until Unearthed will be in your hands!
+An official release date is currently not set but it won't be long until Unearthed will be in your hands!
 Now that we have reached this milestone, I will continue to release additional Dev Logs, sharing the development experience of Unearthed so that any one interested can learn more of out own process.

 DEVLOG 5: DIFFICULTY & GAME FLOW